learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Select The Title With The QuerySelector Method

-Now, from the Console, type in `document.querySelector('h1')`, and you'll see that this selects the appropriate element.
+Now, from the Console, type in `document.querySelector('h1')`, and you'll see that this selects the _first_ appropriate element.

 ```js
 document.querySelector('h1')
 // <h1 id="firstHeading" class="firstHeading" lang="en">Ada Lovelace</h1>
 ```

-So `h1` is called the tag name of the element.
-And to select something by the tag name we simply pass through the name of the tag.
-The `document.querySelector` method  will return the _first match_.
-One can easily imagine multiple `<p>` tags, however.
+The "tag name" of this element is `h1`.
+To select something by the tag name we simply "pass" through the "tag name" to `document.querySelecgtor`.
+Be sure to recognize that the `document.querySelector` method  will return the _first match_.
+One can easily imagine HTML pages with multiple `<p>` tags, however.
 We will cover multiple match scenario in a later lesson, but if you'd like to grow your self-education muscles, search the Web for the **MDN** documentation on **`document.querySelectorAll`**.

 ### Other CSS Selectors

 Using JavaScript we can "target" elements using the same syntax we "target" element in CSS.
 You've just used the first occurrence of an HTML tag match to "select" an HTML element.
 Let's see some other ways to "select" elements.
-For the moment, we'll step away from the `lovelace.html` document and look at a simple HTML snippet.
+For the moment, we'll step away from the `lovelace.html` document and look at a simple HTML snippet as a thought experiment.
 Beneath the snippet, find a table displaying different ways to select the paragraph element.

 ```html
 <div>